-Freire’s method of dialog as a platform where two groups (oppressed and oppressor) meet can be criticized do to his overemphasis on two distinct entities, or ‘too dichotomic’ separation.
-Specifically, one may too easily to rely on these categories, and as a consequence, the process of 'tribalization'—a point relevant in Romani studies and beyond—may begin.
-Moreover, Marxian philosophers such as Antonio Gramsci, with his concept of hegemony, and Louis Althusser, with his articulation of the concept of control by consent, have articulated more subtle accounts then it is put by ‘brutal Marxism’, where superstructure dominates by the means of violence.
-Consequentially, these scholars underpinned more nuanced exploitation of the Marxian base.
+Freire’s method of dialog as a platform where two groups (oppressed and oppressor) meet can be criticized for over-emphasizing two distinct entities—an overly dichotomic separation.
+The implausibility of such a confrontational approach evokes the implicit critique towards Romani Studies scholars by Huub van Baar and Angéla Kóczé approaching questions of whiteness, white supremacy, and majoritarian identity politics.
+Specifically, they are critical of what they articulate as a risk of tribalization of white scholars, citing both Violeta Vajda’s and Margareta Matache’s insights.
+Vajda advocates for a hermeneutic learning process, whereby the historical prejudices by the non-Roma are explored and perceived by the process of Bildung, opening a prospect for new insights regarding their own and Roma identity: “to be ready to seek out and genuinely accept the provocation (or learning experience) held up by Romani people and communities that they encounter.”
+The prioritizing in her approach may be seen as privileging the oppressed over the oppressor, which, under a critical inspection, diverges from the reciprocal process described by Freire.
+Similarly, Matache, endorses a “shift away from the currently dominant, excessive focus on the Roma and their ‘vulnerabilities’ to a concentration on the impact of racism and whiteness.”

-The implausibility of such a confrontational approach could be echoed by Angéla Kóczé’s implicit critique towards the scholars in Romani Studies approaching questions of whiteness, white supremacy, and majoritarian identity politics.
-Specifically, she is critical what she articulates as a risk of tribalization of white scholars.
-She mentions Violeta Vajda’s and Margareta Matache’s insights regarding the mentioned concepts in which the former advocates for a hermeneutic learning process, whereby the historical prejudices by the non-Roma are explored and perceived by the process of ‘Bildung’.
-According to Vajda, the process of Bildung is to open a prospectus for new insights regarding their own and Roma identity, it is “to be ready to seek out and genuinely accept the provocation (or learning experience) held up by Romani people and communities that they encounter.”
-The priority in her approach may be seen as privileging the oppressed over the oppressor, which under a critical inspection may be deemed insufficient for reaching the ideal proclaimed by Freire.
-Similarly, Matache, in her rhetoric endorses a “shift away from the currently dominant, excessive focus on the Roma and their ‘vulnerabilities’ to a concentration on the impact of racism and whiteness.”
-In her assessment of both approaches, Kóczé contends the following: “These recent contributions to the debate are welcome interventions that focus on the analysis and historicization of power structures and relations, including the ways in which canonical institutions and discourses of knowledge production tend to continue sidelining Roma from society, culture and their centres of power, policymaking and knowledge formation.
-To some extent, these interventions continue the debate that Wim Willems (1997) initiated in the 1990s, when he emphasized the importance of postcolonial studies – mostly Said’s Orientalism (1978) – for analyzing Roma-related scholarship and its close relation to the persistence of the marginalization of the Roma in European cultures, societies and academies.
-What scholars such as Matache and Vajda add to this debate is, among other key issues, the crucial importance of reflecting on positionality, privilege and the conditions under which they are maintained or challenged in and beyond scholarship.
+MOVED SOME OF THIS LONG QUOTE UP WHERE IT IS MORE RELEVANT What scholars such as Matache and Vajda add to this [post-colonial] debate is, among other key issues, the crucial importance of reflecting on positionality, privilege and the conditions under which they are maintained or challenged in and beyond scholarship.
 At the same time, however, if we want to maintain the criticality of postcolonial studies – or, for that matter, of critical race studies, whiteness studies, citizenship studies, migration studies, gender studies and, last but certainly not least, critical Romani studies – scholarship should avoid falling into the trap of tribalizing ‘white people’ (or ‘white scholars’), which can all too easily coincide with a shift of focus to white privileges, institutional racism and calls for the self-reflexivity of, in particular, ‘non-Romani’ people (and scholars).
-Indeed, without suggesting that Vajda’s or Matache’s interventions do or imply so, such a tribalization and the interrelated reductionist understanding of racialization and racism would bring with them exactly the kinds of problems that Fukuyama and his like have addressed regarding the proliferation of identity politics.”
+Indeed, without suggesting that Vajda’s or Matache’s interventions do or imply so, such a tribalization and the interrelated reductionist understanding of racialization and racism would bring with them exactly the kinds of problems that Fukuyama and his like have addressed regarding the proliferation of identity politics.